Frequently Asked Questions

 CouchSurfing makes no demands on comfort.
 ConnectingFriends requires that members are willing and able to offer other hospitable members a comfortable stay and/or a seat at their dinner table.

 A stay through ConnectingFriends is free of all charges.
-The platform focuses on the meetings between hospitable travelers.
+The platform focuses on the meetings between members.

 AirBNB and Bed & Breakfast are commercial initiatives, focusing on the rental of rooms and beds.